 When the server enters reboot recovery, slow IPL is automatically invoked.
-This gives the POST an opportunity to locate and report any problems that may otherwise be untested.
-For more information on IPL speed, refer to "Values for IPL Types and Speeds" on page 598.
+This is to give the POST an opportunity to locate and report any problems that may otherwise be untested.
+For more information on IPL speed, refer to "Values for IPL Types and Speeds" on page 624.